CoralLemons/Mortgage-Analysis-Project/README.md

 This project showcases the power of a finely tuned logistic regression model alongside intuitive, interactive visualizations to examine the most recent mortgage application data extracted from the HMDA.
 Through prioritizing interpretability and user-centered design, we built a framework and visualization tool tailored to provide mortgage applicants with precise forecasts tailored to their unique circumstances.

 ### INSTALLATION - How to install and setup your code
+├── Code  <- Notebooks to compile data and modeling ├── docs
+│   ├── coef_lgr_agg3 <- Production coefficients from logistic regression
+│   ├── index.html <- Application
+│   ├── 03_processed <- data after all preprocessing has been done
+│   ├── main.js <- javascrip to render tool
+├── Resources <- Other documents used for final stages

 ### EXECUTION - How to run a demo on your code